dhis2-chap/Madagascar_ARIMA/README.md

 future_tible <- tot_tible[(nrow(historic_df) + 1): nrow(tot_tible),]

 ```
 The model is then refit with the historic tsibble, which keeps the same coefficients and model, but update the latest time index to the new potentially later date in historic_tible.
 This is done because historic_tible might contain newer data than the training data used in train.R.
 We then predict for the new time points.
+This step will be different for different models, but the goal is to be able to predict for some following months, and also be able have some months with known data between the training data and the data we predict for.
 ```
 model = refit(model, historic_tible)
 predicted_dists <- forecast(model, new_data = future_tible)